-Just this month the crypto market witnessed a considerable crash following a single Tweet from Tesla CEO Elon Musk, which stated that his company would no longer be accepting Bitcoin as a form of payment for their cars - this evidently high volatility and perceived lack of security being two of the most common sticking points for investors considering crypto.
+In early/mid the crypto market witnessed a considerable crash following a single Tweet from Tesla CEO Elon Musk, which stated that his company would no longer be accepting Bitcoin as a form of payment for their cars - this evidently high volatility and perceived lack of security being two of the most common sticking points for investors considering crypto.

 Although certain “coins” can offer incredible rates of growth and return over relatively short periods of time, on the flip side of the coin, the considerable unpredictability and volatility of cryptocurrency can deter a large number of investors who may prefer the more predictable returns generally associated with fixed term P2P loans or considered venture capital EIS investments.

 As a whole, the right alternative investments for the right investor largely depends on their goals, circumstance and level of disposable income.

 Venture capital investments may suit your portfolio if you’re looking for high growth investments with potentially higher levels of risk (albeit partly mitigated with tax reliefs in schemes such as the EIS) that allow you to support the next generation of businesses.
 Conversely, more established companies with private equity deals may more so suit experienced investors with potentially less intensive growth goals.